Last Update: July 2014

 FREQUENTLY ASKED QUESTIONS

-- In the case of posting a position of 29 hours or less, is it allowable to post a student position and an appropriately classified civil service or bargaining unit staff position simultaneously?
+- In the case of posting a position of 29 hours or less, is it allowable to post a student position and an appropriately classified civil service or labor represented staff position simultaneously?

-Yes, it is permissible to post both a student position and a civil service or bargaining unit staff position simultaneously.
+Yes, it is permissible to post both a student position and a civil service or labor represented staff position simultaneously.

 Secondary: Local campus, college, or administrative unit HR administrator